-In Figures 1 and 2 we show the unprocessed 0.3-2 keVband EPIC MOS images of the central 5' × 5' regions of NGC1961 and NGC6753, respectively.
+In Figures 1 and 2 we show the unprocessed 0.3 - 2 keV band EPIC MOS images of the central $10' \times 10'$ regions of NGC1961 and NGC6753, respectively.
 The X-ray images are compared with optical images from the Digitized Sky Survey (DSS).
 An apparent X-ray glow is associated with both galaxies within their optical extent.
-As discussed in Section 1, this X-ray emission originates from the population of resolved and unresolved discrete sources, additionally truly diffuse gaseous emission also contributes.
-However, in the unprocessed images the diffuse X-ray emission cannot be identified beyond the optical extent of the galaxies, due to the faint nature of the hot X-ray coronae and the relatively high background level.
+As discussed in Section 1, this X-ray emission originates from the population of resolved and unresolved discrete sources, while truly diffuse gaseous emission also contributes.
+However, in the unprocessed images, the diffuse X-ray emission cannot be identified beyond the optical extent of the galaxies, due to the faint nature of the hot X-ray coronae and the relatively high background level.

-In order to better visualize the faint X-ray coronae of the sample galaxies beyond their optical extent, we produce multiscale variance stabilization transform Bspline wavelet "denoised" surface brightness maps of the photon images (Starck et al. 2009; Bourdin et al. 2011).
+In order to better visualize the faint X-ray coronae of the sample galaxies beyond their optical extent, we produce "denoised" surface brightness maps of the photon images following Starck et al. (2009).
 The images are background subtracted and vignetting corrected.
 To facilitate the comparison with the stellar light distribution, logarithmically-scaled contour levels of the K-band light are overplotted.

-The "denoised" 0.3-2 keV band X-ray images suggest the presence of extended diffuse emission both around NGC1961 (Figure 3) and NGC6753 (Figure 4), whose extent significantly exceeds that of the stellar light.
-Whereas the optical light is confined to within ~1', the diffuse X-ray emission appears to extend out to several arcminutes in both galaxies.
+The "denoised" 0.3 - 2 keV band X-ray images suggest the presence of extended diffuse emission around both NGC1961 (Figure 3) and NGC6753 (Figure 4), whose extents significantly exceed those of the stellar light.
+Whereas the dominant fraction of the optical light is confined to within ~1.5', the diffuse X-ray emission appears to extend to several arcminutes in both galaxies.
 As discussed in Section 4.3, the spectral signature of this emission is that of hot gas.
 The morphology of the X-ray emission is fairly symmetric, thereby hinting that the hot gas resides in hydrostatic equilibrium in the dark matter halos of NGC1961 and NGC6753.
 The characteristics of these X-ray coronae are further discussed in Sections 4.2 and 4.3.